Kateryna Volodko: Tennis career

-2008: First WTA title
+2008: First WTA Tour title

 Bondarenko began season at the Hobart International where she lost in the first round to world No. 144, Anna Lapushchenkova.
-At the Australian Open, she lost in the first round to world No. 69, Aravane Rezaï, 6–7, 2–6.
+At the Australian Open, she lost in the first round to world No. 69, Aravane Rezaï.
 However, on 24 January 2008, paired with her sister Alona, she won the doubles tournament at the Australian Open without seeding, defeating in the final the No. 12-seeded pair Victoria Azarenka/Shahar Pe'er, in three sets.

 After that, she played for Ukraine in the tie against Belgium in the 2008 Fed Cup World Group II.
 She lost her first match to Yanina Wickmayer and won her last match defeating Tamaryn Hendler.
 Ukraine defeated Belgium 3–2.
-At the Open Gaz de France, she upset fifth seed and defending champion Nadia Petrova in the first round, in three sets, and she defeated qualifier and compatriot Yuliana Fedak, 6–0, 6–3.
+At the Paris Indoor, she upset fifth seed and defending champion, Nadia Petrova, in the first round, in three sets, and she defeated qualifier and compatriot Yuliana Fedak.
 In the quarterfinals, she lost to fourth seed Elena Dementieva in straight sets.
-In doubles, she partnered with her sister Alona, and they won the tournament defeating Czech pair Vladimíra Uhlířová/Eva Hrdinová in the final, 6–1, 6–4.
-Bondarenko then played at the Proximus Diamond Games in Antwerp, where she beat qualifier and compatriot Tatiana Perebiynis and young Russian Alisa Kleybanova.
+In doubles, she partnered with her sister Alona, and they won the tournament defeating Czech pair Vladimíra Uhlířová/Eva Hrdinová in the final.
+Bondarenko then played at the Diamond Games in Antwerp, where she beat qualifier and compatriot Tatiana Perebiynis and young Russian Alisa Kleybanova.
 During the match, she suffered a left hip strain.
-In doubles, partnering up with her sister Alona, they lost in the semifinals to second seeds Květa Peschke/Ai Sugiyama, 1–6, 1–6.
+In doubles, partnering up with her sister Alona, they lost in the semifinals to second seeds Květa Peschke/Ai Sugiyama.
 Kateryna's injury prevented her from playing at the Qatar Open.

 Bondarenko returned at the Indian Wells Open.
-Seeded No. 30 and getting a first-round bye, she was upset in the second round by world No. 216, Jie Zheng, 6–2, 6–4.
-At the Miami Open, she defeated Pauline Parmentier, 6–1, 6–3, in the second round, she lost to tenth seed Elena Dementieva, 0–6, 4–6.
-Playing for Ukraine again at the 2008 Fed Cup World Group Play-offs, Ukraine faced Italy.
+Seeded No. 30 and getting a first-round bye, she was upset in the second round by world No. 216, Jie Zheng.
+At the Miami Open, she defeated Pauline Parmentier, in the second round, she lost to tenth seed Elena Dementieva.
+Playing for Ukraine again at the 2008 Fed Cup World Group play-offs, Ukraine faced Italy.
 Bondarenko played one rubber, but she lost to Sara Errani.
 In the end, Italy defeated Ukraine 3–2.

-She began clay-court season at the German Open where she beat world No. 45, Tamira Paszek, 6–4, 6–3. but lost in the second round to 7th seed and eventual finalist Dementieva 1–6, 2–6.
+She began clay-court season at the German Open in Berlin where she beat world No. 45, Tamira Paszek. but lost in the second round to seventh seed and eventual finalist Dementieva.
 At the Italian Open, Bondarenko defeated world No. 53, Tathiana Garbin.
-Then she lost to sixth seed Anna Chakvetadze, 6–3, 6–7, 0–6.
-Playing at the Internationaux de Strasbourg, she lost in the first round to world No. 93, Petra Kvitová.
-At the French Open, Bondarenko lost in the first round to 13th seed and eventual finalist Dinara Safina, 1–6, 3–6.
-However, in doubles, she and Alona reached the semifinals where they lost to Casey Dellacqua/Francesca Schiavone, 2–6, 1–6.
+Then, she lost to sixth seed Anna Chakvetadze.
+Playing at Strasbourg, she lost in the first round to world No. 93, Petra Kvitová.
+At the French Open, Bondarenko lost in the first round to 13th seed and eventual finalist Dinara Safina.
+However, in doubles, she and Alona reached the semifinals where they lost to Casey Dellacqua/Francesca Schiavone.